okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/OrgSettingApi.md

 # **OptInUsersToOktaCommunicationEmails**
 > OrgOktaCommunicationSetting OptInUsersToOktaCommunicationEmails ()

-Opt in all users to Okta Communication emails
+Opt in all Users to Okta Communication emails

 Opts in all users of this org to Okta Communication emails.